-Estimated wells waiting on completion is 830, up 141 from the end of March to the end of April.

-Estimated inactive well count is 1,466, up 167 from the end of March to the end of April.

-Crude oil take away capacity remained dependent on rail deliveries to coastal refineries to remain adequate.

-$^2$ The number of wells waiting on completions is an estimate on the part of the director based on idle well count and a typical five year average.
+Estimated wells waiting on completion2 is 830, unchanged from the end of April to the end of May.
+Estimated inactive well count3 is 1,511, up 45 from the end of April to the end of May.
+Crude oil take away capacity including rail deliveries to coastal refineries is more than adequate.
+AB= Abandoned (Shut in >12 months) 2 The number of wells waiting on completions is an estimate on the part of the director based on idle well count and a typical five year average.
 Neither the State of North Dakota, nor any agency officer, or employee of the State of North Dakota warrants the accuracy or reliability of this product and shall not be held responsible for any losses caused by this product.
 Portions of the information may be incorrect or out of date.
 Any person or entity that relies on any information obtained from this product does so at his or her own risk.

-&lt;sup>3 Includes all well types on IA and AB statuses.
+3 Includes all well types on IA and AB statuses.

-IA= Inactive shut in >3 months and <12 months

-AB= Abandoned (Shut in >12 months)

-Low oil price associated with very high crude oil inventories continued to limit drilling rig count.
+IA= Inactive shut in >3 months and <12 months Low oil price associated with very high crude oil inventories continued to limit drilling rig count.
 Utilization rate for rigs capable of 20,000+ feet is 30-35% and for shallow well rigs (7,000 feet or less) 20-25%.

-Drilling permit activity dropped sharply from March to April then nearly doubled from April to May.
-Operators are maintaining a permit inventory that will accommodate increased drilling price points within the next 12 months.

-Rigs actively drilling on federal surface in the Dakota Prairie Grasslands remains at 0.
+Drilling permit activity nearly doubled from April to May then increased another 9% from May to June.
+Operators continue to maintain a permit inventory that will accommodate increased drilling price points within the next 12 months.
+Rigs actively drilling on federal surface in the Dakota Prairie Grasslands increased one to one.
+Activity on the Fort Berthold Reservation is as follows: